csswizardry/csswizardry.github.com/about.md

 I specialise in writing and scaling CSS for large apps and websites, with a strong focus on OOCSS, pragmatism and powerful and rapid development.
-I also love tinkering with front-end performance, Git, Vim and other cool (nerdy) stuff.
+I also love tinkering with front-end performance, Git, Vim and other stuff.

 ## Contact